-- Personalized Learning an approach to instruction aimed at customizing learning for each student's strengths, needs, and skills. - PGL Professional Growth and Learning; activities which provide teachers with opportunities to expand and/or deepen their skills as educators - Phonics the relationships between the letters of written language and the sounds of spoken language. - Phonology/phonological awareness an understanding of the patterns of sounds in language. - PLC Professional Learning Community; Collaborative groups of teachers engaged in collective inquiry to achieve better results for students.
-PLC's focus on learning: what students need to know/be able to do, how students will demonstrate their learning, and how teachers will provide intervention or enrichment to students based on their specific learning needs. - Proficiency scales a measurement tool used by teachers and students to determine the student's current level of progress toward meeting the standard.
+- NEE Network for Educator Effectiveness; the educator evaluation system used in the Carl Junction School District.
+It is a comprehensive system focused on teacher growth and school improvement. - Personalized Learning an approach to instruction aimed at customizing learning for each student's strengths, needs, and skills. - PGL Professional Growth and Learning; activities which provide teachers with opportunities to expand and/or deepen their skills as educators - Phonics the relationships between the letters of written language and the sounds of spoken language. - Phonology/phonological awareness an understanding of the patterns of sounds in language. - PLC Professional Learning Community; Collaborative groups of teachers engaged in collective inquiry to achieve better results for students.
+PLC's focus on learning: what students need to know/be able to do, how students will demonstrate their learning, and how teachers will provide intervention or enrichment to students based on their specific learning needs. - Portrait of a Graduate A collaboratively developed vision for the durable skills and competencies that students need to succeed in college, career, and life. - Proficiency scales a measurement tool used by teachers and students to determine the student's current level of progress toward meeting the standard.
 A score of 3.0 indicates proficiency within a standard. - Progress Measure -a report on progress made toward achieving a goal.
 Performance is compared to defined criteria to assess whether progress is on track for goal achievement. - Progress Monitoring (assessment) evaluating student learning on a regular basis to provide useful feedback to both students and teachers. - Response to Intervention (RtI) a process to identify struggling learners and provide targeted instruction as needed. - SLO Student Learning Objective; a process for gathering and analyzing student assessment data for use in instructional evaluation. - Soft Skills qualities that apply across a variety of jobs and life situations, such as communication, courtesy, responsibility, professionalism, and teamwork. - Standards Referenced Grading measuring student performance according to their progress toward mastery of learning targets or standards. - Summative (assessment) used to evaluate student learning, skill acquisition, and academic achievement at the conclusion of a unit or course. - Tier 1, 2, or 3 services used to describe interventions for instruction or behavior.
 Tier 1 refers to universal or general support provided to all students, tier 2 is targeted support based on student need, and tier 3 is intensive support.
 Tier 3 services are provided when a student has not been successful with tier 1 and 2 services. - Unwrapping Standards a method used by educators to deconstruct a learning standard so they can more clearly understand what students need to know and be able to do by the end of a unit of study. - Vision Committee a committee representing educators in all CJR-1 school buildings focused on collaborative improvement of the school district.